Cincinnati, OH Knee Replacement Surgery Cost Comparison

 Mayfield Spine Center Norwood Ortho Surgery Center

-Dearborn County Hospital Lawrenceburg Acute Care Hospital
+St Elizabeth Dearborn Hospital Lawrenceburg Acute Care Hospital

 Summit Surgery Center Cincinnati Ortho Surgery Center